 Work Package (WP) is a natural subdivision of a Control Account (CA).
 A work package is simply a task/activity or grouping of work and is the point at which work is planned, progress is measured, and earned value is computed.
 It can be translated into different terms in different companies and functions.
 It can be a design job, a tool design package, a build-to-package, a shop order, a part number, a purchase order, or any other definable task/activity at whatever level of control is normal for program management within the company.
 Below are topics that address work packages.

-The sum of the performance budgets for all work scheduled to be accomplished with a given time period.
+- Budgeted Cost for Work Scheduled (BCWS): is the sum of the performance budgets for all work scheduled to be accomplished with a given time period.
 This includes detailed work packages, planning packages, AE, plus Level of Effort (LOE) packages.

 AcqLinks and References: